St Patrick's Purgatory: 1497

 At the 31st Irish Conference of Medievalists (2017) has been presented a new hypothesis for the historical reconstruction of the so-called first "closure" of the pilgrimage which is thought to have occurred in the late 15th century.
 The Acta Sanctorum contains a document in which the closure is attributed to the denunciation of a Dutch monk, who had been to Lough Derg and subsequently traveled to the Vatican, where he accused the pilgrimage's organizers (including the bishop and the prior) of simony.
 According to P. Taviani that document is a fake, forged by someone who never had been to Lough Derg and who imagined St. Patrick Purgatory to be akin to St Patrick's Well in Orvieto (Italy).
 The Pope would never have ordered the closure of the pilgrimage, and in fact this never happened.
-The true story is that in 1497 it was Cathal Óg Mac Maghnusa (at the time active as a bishop of the Diocese of Clogher), encouraged by the Guardian of the Franciscan Observant Donegal Abbey, who wanted to radically change the course of the pilgrimage.
+In fact, the documents do not claim that the pilgrimage nor the Purgatory were closed down, but simply that "the cave…was broken" and "that site of fallacy" was destroyed, indicating that the false cave that the canon visited was destroyed and closed.
+According to Taviani, the true story is that in 1497 it was Cathal Óg Mac Maghnusa (at the time active as a bishop of the Diocese of Clogher), encouraged by the Guardian of the Franciscan Observant Donegal Abbey, who wanted to radically change the course of the pilgrimage.
 The promise of a journey to the underworld could no longer be sustained.
 To ensure the survival of the pilgrimage, it was necessary to turn it into an event purely concerned with penitence.
 In order to overcome any potential opposition to this radical change, a fictitious Papal order was conceived.

 The monastery was then dissolved in 1632, although the local lord apparently allowed the monks to remain.
 By 1710 the Franciscans were present on the island in the summer to administer to the needs of the pilgrims.
 They built a church, St. Mary of the Angels, on Station Island in 1763.
 In 1785, administration of Station Island came into the hands of the Roman Catholic Diocese of Clogher.
 Shane Leslie gave freehold of the island to the diocese in 1960, and was made a Knight Commander of St Gregory by Pope John XXIII in recognition.